rdwrome/261sp24/00Hello,World/README.md

 ![](img/stack.png)

 **Memory Address**
-- the address is the "index" in a list, array, or string
+- the address is the "index" in the array or string
 ![](img/indices.png)